 33. Ukrainian: Дякую (dyakuyu)

 In the more Eastern parts of Ukraine, Спасибі (spasybi) is also used, although it’s still less common.

 In Pakistan, even people who speak other regional languages will be able to understand this!
 To make it even more appreciative, you can say thanks a lot with بہت شکریہ (bohat shukriya).

 Remember to use tones with this!
 Cảm is pronounced with a broken falling tone, while ơn uses the flat tone.
 You’ll also typically have to add a pronoun after such as bà for an older woman or ông for an older man to make it sound more polite.

-What can you do when you’ve just landed in a new country?
-Pay close attention to what the locals do and try to figure out what the courteous customs are.
+When you’re practicing your manners in a new country, pay close attention to what the locals do and try to figure out what the courteous customs are.
 If that doesn’t work for you, befriend a local and ask them about customs directly.